cesargomez89/inspiration-dotfiles/README.md

 curl -L raw.github.com/cesargomez89/inspiration-dotfiles/master/bin/dotfiles | bash
 ```

-### Aafter Install
+### After Install

 The first time openning neovim you have to use: `:PlugInstall` to install all the plugins,
 then reopen nvim.

 In order to get the font icons working you have to install the respective nerd font.
-The current font is [Insconsolata Nerd Font](https://github.com/ryanoasis/nerd-fonts/blob/master/patched-fonts/Inconsolata/complete/Inconsolata%20Nerd%20Font%20Complete.otf).
+The current font is [Insconsolata Nerd Font](https://github.com/ryanoasis/nerd-fonts).
 After install it, just set the font in your current terminal profile.

 The custom tmux binding is `C-a` (Ctrl + a).
+To get all the tmux plugins working run:
+`C-a I` install all the plugins.
-To get all the tmux plugins working run: `C-a U` and type `all` to update all the plugins.
+`C-a U` and type `all` to update all the plugins.

 Further information: [TPM](https://github.com/tmux-plugins/tpm)